-Advancing Scientific Knowledge
+2. Advancing Scientific Knowledge

-We are dedicated to advancing scientific understanding of Antarctica.
+At Ocean Nova, we are dedicated to advancing scientific understanding of Antarctica.
 We support non-profit and academic organisations by providing complimentary berths and onboard spaces for vital research initiatives.

 Through collaboration with various institutions, we engage in programs focused on science, conservation, and education, ensuring that our expeditions contribute to preserving and understanding this remarkable environment.